 Criminology, Deviance, and Law

-Criminology, Deviance, and Law is a major or minor within Sociology that provides students with a broad background in criminological theory, the criminal justice system, and the interconnections between legal, judicial and enforcement, practices, and problems.
+Criminology, Deviance, and Law provides students with a broad background in criminological theory, the criminal justice system, and the interconnections between legal, judicial and enforcement, practices, and problems.
 The experience of deviance, social control, and the criminal justice system varies for individuals of differing gender, race, class/socioeconomic status, sexuality, and age.
 This major helps students examine the social processes that influence the labeling of individuals as deviant, their interactions (and outcomes) with adult and juvenile courts, correctional systems, reentry programs, as well as the labor market, schools, and communities.
 As a result, students gain an understanding of the dynamics of power, and the role of government, law, education, economic, and family institutions.
 Students studying Criminology, Deviance, and Law will be preparing for careers in law enforcement, corrections, the juvenile justice system, the judicial sector, municipal management, and nonprofits organizations.

 Faculty contact for Criminology, Deviance, and Law: email@example.com